Trauma Team: Reception

-Upon its debut week in Japan, Trauma Team failed to reach the top ten best-selling titles, coming in at nineteenth place.
+Upon its debut week in Japan, Trauma Team failed to reach the top 10 best-selling titles, coming in at 19th place.
 By the end of the year, the game had sold over 16,700 units, selling through just under 60% of its stock.
 In their fiscal summary of the period when Trauma Team released, Index Holdings did not include the game among their commercially successful titles at the time, which included Persona 3 Portable and Demon's Souls.

 The narrative was seen as generally enjoyable and more grounded than earlier entries despite still having some outlandish elements, and some noted poor pacing in the cutscenes.
 Surgery was noted as a polished version of the series' previously established gameplay.
 The faster pace of emergency medicine was seen as a pleasant change while carrying over mechanics from surgery.
 Endoscopy saw a mixed response, as several critics found its controls awkward.
 Orthopedics was seen as enjoyable and a change of pace from the other modes.
 Diagnosis met with mixed reactions due to its unconventional approach.
 The forensics sections were praised for their innovative style and entertaining progress.
 Several noted Diagnosis and Forensics had pacing issues or grew repetitive.
 The controls were generally lauded for their implementation.
 The graphics also met with general praise.

 Japanese magazine Famitsu praised the additional gameplay modes and motion comic style, though one reviewer found the switching between screens in some modes disorienting.
 1Up.com's Ray Barnholt enjoyed his time with Trauma Team, and said he would enjoy a sequel if one were developed.
 Chris Schilling of Eurogamer lauded the new direction the game had taken, saying it was a refreshing change for the series.
 G4's Alexandra Hall called it "a decent game that's held back by its weaker elements" in story and gameplay pacing.
 Brian Vore of Game Informer enjoyed the greater realism and added modes compared to earlier entries.
 GamePro's Stewart Shearer disliked the stories and faulted the gameplay for uneven difficulty, but overall found it an enjoyable addition to the series.

 Chris Watters of GameSpot summarised the game with an overall positive view: "Though the characters and the activities have their flaws, the whole comes together impressively, making Trauma Team a great bet no matter what your specialty is."
 GamesRadar's Andrew Hayward noted a lack of tension and faulted the forensic and endoscopy gameplay, but overall found the game enjoyable and praised its narrative and graphics over previous entries.
 GameTrailers enjoyed the ability to switch between gameplay modes, and praised the title as a positive step forward for the series.
 Ryan Clements, reviewing for IGN, most enjoyed the surgery and emergency sections, but felt that the overall gameplay experience was mixed due to uneven implementation and pacing.
 Nintendo World Report's Neal Ronaghan called it the most accessible title in the Trauma Center series to date, praising its gameplay and calling it one of the best titles released for the Wii.